bernwo/code-concatenated-quantum-repeater/README.md

 For more information, run `./build/Release/main.exe --help`.
 Running `./build/Release/main.exe` results in data generated in `./binary_data`.

 For your convenience, pre-generated data are available in `./secret_key_rate/binary_data` in this repository.
 To convert these binary data to readable format and easy plotting, we use the Wolfram Mathematica notebook file `./secret_key_rate/post_processing.nb`, which outputs them into `./secret_key_rate/tex/`.
 Again for your convenience, the pre-converted files are available in `./secret_key_rate/tex/` in this repository.

+#### Note for macOS

+- There won't be any extension in the resulting built binary, i.e., there is no `.exe` in the filename of the built binary.
+- For the dependencies, i.e., `boost` and `fmt`, please install them using `homebrew` with the commands `brew install boost`, `brew install boost-python3`, and `brew install fmt` before attempting to build.

 ## 🔍 Determining the re-encoding error probability